newrelic/newrelic-ruby-agent/test/multiverse/README.md

 other running rails 3.2.

 New Relic is automatically included in the environment.
-Specifying it in the Envfile will trigger and error.
+Specifying it in the Envfile will trigger an error.
 You can override where newrelic is loaded from using two environment variables.

 The default gemfile line is